 Title I, Part D, Subpart 2

-The Part D, Subpart 2 Local Educational Agency program provides funds to LEAs with high proportions of youth in local neglected or delinquent facilities.
+The Part D, Subpart 2 Local Educational Agency program provides funds to LEAs with high proportions of youth in local correctional facilities.
 Funds can be used for drop-out prevention programs for at-risk youth.

 Subpart 2: Purpose

-Support the operation of PSU programs that involve collaboration with locally operated Neglected or Delinquent facilities
+Support the operation of PSU programs that involve collaboration with locally operated correctional facilities

 • to carry out high quality education programs to prepare children and youth for secondary school completion, training, employment, or further education;